Mordechai Kahana

-Mordechai "Moti" Kahana (מוטי כהנא; born February 28, 1968) is an Israeli-American businessman and philanthropist.
+Mordechai Kahana (מוטי כהנא; born February 28, 1968) is an Israeli-American businessman and philanthropist.
 He is most notable for his work for the civil war refugees in Syria.

 Biography

 Kahana was born in Jerusalem to a Romanian Jewish family originating in Iaşi.
 He is a descendant of Aryeh Leib HaCohen Heller, a famous 18th-century rabbi.
 In 1986, he was drafted into the IDF, serving in the Air Force.
 After his release, Kahana moved to New York and began working as a taxi driver.

 Business ventures and activities

 Over the years, he was involved in the establishment of several companies in the automotive field.

 In 1994, he established a AAA Auto Rental, a company focusing on the purchase of vehicles on the East Coast of the United States and selling them on the West Coast.
 In May 1997, he sold the company to Spitzer Financial.

 In 1999, he founded 'Automoti'.
 The company provided an online stage for purchasing used cars.
 In 2009, the company was sold to rental company Hertz, which started the Hertz Rent2Buy program.

 In 2005, he developed and patented the "Auto Eye", an automatic camera that photographs a vehicle from multiple angles, providing the user with an evaluation regarding the state of the vehicle.
 In 2013, he sold the patent to a US leasing company.
 The system is currently being implemented at airports and car rental companies throughout the United States.

 In 2011, he founded 'Fuel Recyclers LLC', which focused on extracting existing fuel from vehicles for rent, cars that are going up for auction and vehicles which have been involved in a car accident or were confiscated by the authorities.
 During its operations, the company owned a fleet of several hundred fuel cycling tankers.
 The company has been sued by Yellow Dog Technologies for patent infringement.
 In 2013, Kahana sold his holdings in the company.

 In 2018, he returned to farming with a vision to grow vegetables and fruits through aquaponic farming and build a museum at his Rosenfarb farm.